-I can use a tennis racket to control an object.
+Tennis I can use a tennis racket to control an ohiect

 I can use a tennis racket to strike a ball with accuracy and control.

-I can use different footwork to move
+I can use different footwork to move across a space.
 I can use a tennis racket to control a ball in order to score points.

-I can defend against an opponent scoring
+I can defend against an opponent scoring a point.